4mazom8383/MM-LOGO-DESIGN/README.md

 .
-* For better view to the logo, here's a link that the showcases the logo in various formats:
+* For better look, here's a link on Behance that showcases the logo design in different perspectives: